victo-1118/fast_api_to_do_list/README.md

 functions in.

 1/19/2025
 Finished adding edit and delete function for the items just need to finish for the lists.
 Also cleaned up my code for eventlisteners using switch cases.
 By using data-action in my html it made this possible.
+Also added a test to check whether you could change just one aspect of my items model.

+1/22/2025
+added the rest of the edit and delete functions along with media queries.
+Changed some of my crud functions to take an id instead of name of list and also changed how some routes worked becuase of that I added a variable to determine the sidebar width to make it easier to change for media queries Changed order where I linked style sheets since w3 style sheet was being annoying.
+Fixed a bug where hamburger symbol wouldnt correctly display sidebar after more than 2 presses(it was an issue with type value although they both looked the same so they became ints to be fix them).
+ Also read list and read item became useful since it was important to correctly display a specific item.
+Good thing i kept these in.
+ Was going to finish this project here but I said before in the earlier entries I would add it so that you would see how many are done.

 Cool websites i found that were useful: caniuse.com